Whizzer (comics): Silver Age

-The Squadron Sinister are created by the cosmic entity the Grandmaster to battle the Avengers, who are the champions of the time-traveling Kang.
+The Squadron Sinister are created by the cosmic entity the Grandmaster to battle the Avengers, who are the champions of the time-traveling Kang the Conqueror.
 The Whizzer, James Sanders, battles Avenger Goliath, but the fight is interrupted by the Black Knight.
 The Avengers eventually defeat the Squadron, who are abandoned by the Grandmaster.
 The Squadron reappear in the title The Defenders, reunited by the alien Nebulon.
 The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, thereby covering the entirety of the Earth's surface in water.
 The Defenders prevent the scheme and defeat the villains (and Nebulon); Namor the Sub-Mariner humiliates the Whizzer.

 Afterward the Whizzer and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
 The Squadron Sinister plan to threaten the Earth again but are defeated once more by the Defenders and the Avenger Yellowjacket.
 The character has another brief encounter with several members of the Avengers, who seek a way to separate the Power Prism of Doctor Spectrum from fellow Avenger the Wasp.
 The Whizzer disassociates himself from the Squadron Sinister and adopts a new costume and alias, Speed Demon.